 Welcome to the first interview in our Meet The Homeschoolers series.
 This is where we try to present the diverse reasons, methods and families behind homeschooling to encourage and support everyone in the homeschooling community.

-Tamara is an Australian homeschooler and ex-teacher.
+Tamara is a prominent Australian homeschooler and ex-teacher.
 I’ve known her as an online friend for a few years and she has a lot to say about homeschooling, she doesn’t pull any punches and I love her for it.
 Tamara has her own business, Tutor Your own Child.
 Thanks Tamara!

 If you’d like to be featured in Meet The Homeschoolers, drop me a line at [email protected]